VEGOILS-Palm oil slips on demand outlook, industry meeting eyed

 "If they are bullish we could see some volatility in the markets due to the thin volumes," he added.

-Some traders said Malaysia's November palm oil production may fall by 15-18 percent on heavy monsoon rains and a seasonal decline in yields.
+Some traders in the market said Malaysia's November palm oil production may fall by 15-18 percent on heavy monsoon rains and a seasonal decline in yields.
 They forecast palm oil prices to surge above 3,200 ringgit.

 The Malaysia Meteorological Department, however, has not issued any heavy rain warnings so far for this week, suggesting a lull in a weather pattern that might otherwise reduce harvesting rounds in oil palm estates and trigger floods.